 How many timezones does the region you are targeting cover?
 Figuring out the best time to post on social media when you are dealing with several timezones can be a bit of a challenge.
 At what time is the largest percent of your target audience online?
 You may want to look for workday overlap across timezones.

 Whenever you aren’t sure if a specific time is a good idea, try to imagine what your ideal customer is likely to be doing at that time.
 The more your target audience deviates from the average person in these studies, the more careful you need to be about trusting these studies.

 That said, you shouldn’t blindly trust your assumptions either.
 Instead, schedule social media posts for a month based on your understanding of your target audience, then analyze the data and make adjustments accordingly.

 Studies on best social media posting times can be a great starting point.
 However, you can’t assume that what worked for the average business in the research will work for your business.

 That is why it’s important to create your social media posting schedule with your target audience in mind.
 And don’t just follow your gut.
-Collect and analyze data, experiment with different times, and see what works and what doesn’t.
+Collect social media analytics within a social report template, experiment with different times, and see what works and what doesn’t.